Section 3: Selection Process

 3.1 The Current Selection Process Protocol

-A Statewide Selection Panel, consisting of 5 members; 2 appointed by the Division and 3 appointed by the State Committee of Vendors, shall evaluate applicants against criteria prescribed in Chapter 6A-18.0425 of the Florida Administrative Code.
-In accordance with the Selection Process, endorsed by the State Committee of Vendors and approved by the Division of Blind Services, the following elements will be observed by the Selection Panel in evaluating an applicant's credentials for each of the business opportunities offered.
+A Statewide Selection Panel, consisting of five members; two appointed by the DBS and three appointed by the State Committee of Vendors, shall evaluate applicants against criteria prescribed in Chapter 6A-18.0425 of the Florida Administrative Code.
+In accordance with the Selection Process, endorsed by the State Committee of Vendors and approved by the Division of Blind Services, the following elements will be observed by the Selection Panel in evaluating an applicant’s credentials for each of the business opportunities offered.
 Each selection competition shall have three (3) primary components as described below.

 1. Testing (40 Points)